What’s Happening for Sept. 10

 Saturday

 The Healing Tale — How Stories Can Move Us Beyond Shame: Rituja Indapure will explore the power of storytelling and its role in healing.
-With an emphasis on South Asian cultural expectations, her own story of sexual abuse, and the need to create a space for talking about taboo topics.
+With an emphasis on South Asian culture, her own story of sexual abuse and the need to create a space for talking about taboo topics.
 Indapure illustrates how storytelling is therapeutic to the storyteller and beneficial to the listener.
 The talk will be from 3-4:30 p.m. at the Lacey Timberland Library, 500 College St. SE.
 Information: trl.org.

 Out of the Darkness walk: The American Foundation for Suicide Prevention will have a walk at 10 a.m. at Heritage Park on Capitol Lake in Olympia.
 Check in and registration begins at 8:30 a.m.; the walk ends at noon.
 Online registration closes at noon the Friday before the walk.
 However, anyone who would like to participate can register in person at the walk from the time check-in begins until the walk starts.
 Registration is free and open to the public.
 Walk donations are accepted until Dec.
 31. Information: https://bit.ly/2wSOC0m, OOTDOlympia@gmail.com or 509-720-6187.